hypeapps/wykopolka-android/README.md

 ## API

-API needs secured key and specified in gradle.properties.
+API is fully REST architecutre, and needs secured key and specified in gradle.properties.
 If you want to use API contact me (e-mail below).

 ## Contact me